CDLUC3/mrt-doc/deploy_rules.md

 - Load balancer exists for localid processing
 - Endpoint exists to pause processing before deployment
 - Must remove instances from zookeeper before deployment
-- Must remove instances from the load balancer before deployment unless Ingest Queue and Dryad ingests are held
+- Must remove instances from the load balancer before deployment unless Ingest Queue and is held
 ##### Deployment process
 - stop zookeeper handling for server to be deployed
 ~~~